KonstantinQuant/bsoptionpricing-cpp/README.md

-# bsoptionpricing-cpp
-Black-Scholes-Merton Option Pricing application written in C++, Konstantin Kuchenmeister
+# Black-Scholes-Merton Option Pricing Application

+Author: Konstantin Kuchenmeister

+This project features a Black-Scholes-Merton Option Pricing Application for European as well as Perpetual American Options